tsuru/tsuru/docs/using/quickstart.rst

     $ tsuru login youremail@domain.com

+It will ask for your password.
+Unless your tsuru installation is configured to use OAuth.

 Deploy an application
 +++++++++++++++++++++

-Choose from the following getting started tutorials to learn how to deploy your first application using a supported language or framework:
+Choose from the following getting started tutorials to learn how to deploy your first application using one of the supported platforms:

 * :doc:`Deploying Python applications in tsuru </using/python>`
 * :doc:`Deploying Ruby/Rails applications in tsuru </using/ruby>`